--School house art project (free and here)
+-Schoolhouse art project (free and here)

 3. Lesson Plans with Video Support

-You can still do hands on using a video conferences tool.
+You can still do hands-on using a video conferences tool.
 Students can build numbers and show you.
 They can write a letter and show you.
 And they can build their hand muscles.

 Also, if you want your students to be able to do something digitally, give them video support.
 (My grade level is using Seesaw.)
 Show your students and families what to do, literally.
-Before we hosted our student kit pick up, we filmed a quick video showing students what to do with their kits.
+Before we hosted our student kit pick-up, we filmed a quick video showing students what to do with their kits.
 This helps them to know what is in their kits and to keep these kits safe.

 4. Teaching Live

-Now, you need to plan for how you will be to teach live.
+Now, you need to plan for how you will be to teach life.
 Play around with the video platform you will be using and click everywhere.
 Ask other teachers to join to practice sharing your screen or materials.
 Practice talking into the camera so your students feel connected to you.

 Also, plan for HOW you will see students.
 Zoom does a great job of showing everyone, well everyone in their class.
 If you use Google Meet, check out the free extension called Google Meet Grid.
 You need to make sure YOU as the teacher can see all your students while teaching them.

-You will be better at teaching live, viewing students, engaging your learners, and teaching overall the more you practice… so practice as often as possible.
+You will be better at teaching life, viewing students, engaging your learners, and teaching overall the more you practice… so practice as often as possible.
 This will also help you if you are allowed to record or film yourself to share with your students.

 You can also check out my simple and effective virtual learning printables.
-I included a class book, signs to use for virtual teaching, and even pocket chart sorts to lead a discussion on what YOU need from your students and to set up some expectations.
+I included a class book, signs to use for virtual teaching, and even a pocket chart sorts to lead a discussion on what YOU need from your students and to set up some expectations.

 5. Allow Your Student Independent Activities

-6. Giving grace and understanding
+6. Giving Grace and Understanding

 I can not say this loud enough or enough times.
 Pick your battles.
 Give grace and understanding.
 Teachers will be working harder than ever.
 Parents will be working harder than ever.
-Be the first to give grace, say a kind work, and go above for a family.
+Be the first to give grace, say a kind word, and go above for a family.

 In the Spring, I had 17 students show up to online learning regularly and participate in digital learning activities.
 I worked with every family I could to set them up for success and to reach their learner.

 This fall, I plan to do the same.
 First, I am going to work hard to encourage families and work with those who need support.
 Then, I will be giving grace and asking for grace.
-And constantly, I will be speaking kindly and treating families the way I want to be treated as working mom myself.
+And constantly, I will be speaking kindly and treating families the way I want to be treated as a working mom myself.